Prebiotics and probiotics: what they are, differences and what they are used for

 In other words, they are substances that provide the necessary nourishment for beneficial gut bacteria.

-In short, while probiotics are live microorganisms, prebiotics are substances that promote the growth and activity of beneficial bacteria already present in the intestine.
+So, probiotics are live microorganisms, prebiotics are substances that promote the growth and activity of beneficial bacteria already present in the intestine.

 Often, it is beneficial to consume both in the diet to support a balanced intestinal bacterial flora and promote the health of the organism.

-When to take probiotics
+When to take probiotics?

 The question of the optimal time to take a probiotic supplement remains a matter of debate, as numerous factors influence the product's effectiveness.